kreijack/bombrowser/tests/TESTS.md

 Test description: in the "Codes list" window search for the code 820017.
 Then select  the right click menu command "Valid where used"

+Expected result:
-Expected result: the "valid where used" window is showed
+- the "valid where used" window is showed
+- each code showed (except the top node) has a "end to" date empty
+- no code are repeated

 Passed: [X]